Harish Salve

-Harish Salve (Marathi : हरीश साळवे) KC is an Indian senior advocate who practices at the Supreme Court of India.
+Harish Salve KC is an Indian senior advocate who practices at the Supreme Court of India.
 He served as the Solicitor General of India from 1 November 1999 to 3 November 2002.
 He also fought the case of Kulbhushan Jadhav at the International Court of Justice (ICJ).
-On 16 January 2020 he was appointed as a Queen's Counsel for the courts of England and Wales.
+On 16 January 2020 he was appointed as a King's Counsel for the courts of England and Wales.